P4P5 Reverse Model Drawing (Before and After Fractional Change)

 Click if above box appears blank

-Such composite figure questions are now common in Paper 1 of P6 prelim papers.
+Such questions are common in Section C and Paper 1 of P4 and P5 exams.

 Calculator usage is not allowed.